Funny Spanish Phrases: 26 random expressions you’ll hear from native speakers

 Literal translation: A donkey talking about ears

-19. Crear / criar fama y echarse a dormir
+19. Crear fama y echarse a dormir

 20. Sacar los trapos al sol